 If you are interested in reaching the best version of your service team, and want to discover how we can help your organization, have a look at https://training.ctg.com/ or contact Michaël Pilaeten, Learning & Development Manager ([email protected]).

 Principal ITSM Consultant

-CTG Belgium Senior ITSM Consultant, Eddy Peters, is a Service Management expert with plus 25 years experience in various IT positions, from support functions to consultancy and from commercial support to managerial positions.
+CTG Belgium Principal ITSM Consultant, Eddy Peters, is a Service Management expert with plus 25 years experience in various IT positions, from support functions to consultancy and from commercial support to managerial positions.